Xin128/ElectionGuard-COMP413/README.md

 Therefore, this is a project that has already benefited and will continue to benefit multiple parties.
 We are really glad to work on a project that has such a long-lasting impact during this semester.
 Hope you’ve enjoyed our presentation and thank you for listening.

-## Robustness & Compatibility

-Testing is always important in any engineering project.
-How do we know that our implementation is correct?

-Since we’re branching out from Microsoft’s python version, there’s one more thing we need to worry about: whether our version is compatible with Microsoft’s.
-That is to say, given the same inputs, we should come up with the exact same outputs as Microsoft’s version.
-To test that our version is correct, we’ve unit-tested each sub-pieces of our implementation.

-To make sure that our version is compatible with Microsoft’s, we built a test factory that contained input-output pairs generated from Microsoft’s version and used this [test factory](testVector.sh) to test against our version.
-Once we ensured that the test factory’s inputs resulted in the same outputs under our typescript version, we were confident that our implementation is compatible with Microsoft’s.